Maryamahmadii/Fetal-Health-Classification-with-Python/README.md

 ## Abstract

-This project aims to classify fetal health to prevent child and maternal mortality using features extracted from Cardiotocogram (CTG) exams.
+This project aims to classify fetal health to prevent child and maternal mortality using features extracted from Cardiotocography (CTG) exams.
 The primary challenge is dealing with dataset imbalance.

 ## About the Dataset